Perl DBI

 Installing DBD::mysql Module

 First, you need to install MySQL driver to connect to MySQL databases.
 There are several ways to install a module.
-We are going to use CPAN shell to install the DBD::mysql module.
+We are going to use a CPAN shell to install the DBD::mysql module.

 First, type the following command: